• Racket is a mature and stable product. From the beginning, it has supported cross-platform graphical programming (Windows, macOS, Linux).

 These are the most active places for Racketeers.

-Slack (sign up), IRC, Reddit, and Mailing lists
+Slack (sign up), Reddit, and Mailing lists

 Racketeers are here, too!